 Successful application of such initiatives leads to better visualization route performances, formulate optimal logistics plans and counter bottlenecks.

-3. Predicting Crop Yields using Satellite Images
+3. Predicting Crop Yields Using Satellite Images

 If you are in the business of farming or your business is dependent on agricultural produce, then, you know the most significant uncertainty your business is exposed to is crops yield.
-A good harvest or a bad one can have a trickle-down effect on the supply, manufacturing and demand throwing your operating expenditure into disarray.
+A good harvest or a bad one can have a trickle-down effect on the supply, manufacturing, and demand throwing your operating expenditure into disarray.

 What if there's a way to predict the yield and stock your inventory accordingly?

-Joe Phongpreecha and his team did exactly that for predicting the crop yields.
+Joe Phongpreecha and his team did exactly that for predicting crop yields.
 It is common knowledge that satellite imagery can be used to identify the types of crops that can grow in a particular region.
 They put this information and historical data of the last five years to train their predictive models.
 They tested it against the produce of the running year and were able to find a correlation between images and the produce of each year.

 As per the World Bank - this practice is being used extensively by developed and developing companies to forecast the production of staple crops.
-With the colour of vegetation, the satellites can discern the health of the vegetation.
-With some statistics and modelling techniques, this information can be transformed into measures of crop yield.
+With the color of vegetation, the satellites can discern the health of the vegetation.
+With some statistics and modeling techniques, this information can be transformed into measures of crop yield.
 The underlying methodology and resources to explore it further can be found in the World Bank blog.

-4. Customer Geotagging for better Targeting and Fraud Prevention
+4. Customer Geotagging For Better Targeting And Fraud Prevention

-Customers locational data has added another dimension to improving customer targeting and has given rise to a term called - Geomarketing (used across all 4Ps of the marketing mix – product, price, place and promotion).
+Customers locational data has added another dimension to improving customer targeting and has given rise to a term called - Geomarketing (used across all 4Ps of the marketing mix – product, price, place, and promotion).
 It is exceedingly used to ascertain where all the customers have frequented in the past and where they are at present.
 Basis this information marketers are generating very targeted promotional schemes to entice the customers and maximize bangs for each dollar of marketing spendings.

 Burger King experimented with one such promotional scheme wherein; they offered $1 to McDonald's passers-by to visit their nearest store – taking the competition head-on.

 A similar practice was deployed by Master Card to prevent fraud.
 It used a combination of users' mobile devices location and the place she/he is transacting at.
-If there was a mismatch in the customers' mobile location and the store or the ATM, it automatically declined the transaction.
-Initially, it expanded the losses due to false declines (can't emphasize enough on the importance of a robust implementation).
+If there was a mismatch between the customers' mobile location and the store or the ATM, it automatically declined the transaction.
+Initially, it expanded the losses due to false declines (can't emphasize enough the importance of a robust implementation).
 But they regrouped and developed a decision intelligence mechanism to resolve this concern.
 Renewed faith in such initiatives helps companies not just recoup the losses rather consolidate the gains over the competition.

-5. Insurance Claim Authenticity check with Locational Intelligence
+5. Insurance Claim Authenticity Check With Locational Intelligence

 The biggest problem for insurance companies is to chaff out factual claims from inappropriate ones.
 These companies come out with several ways to counter such threats, Insurance data intelligence on their customers' Information is one of them.
 And one of these is an analysis of spatial data to measure their customers' exposure to risk, due to the region they reside in.

 Some geographies or localities are more prone to such disasters or crime and hence a higher number of claims.
-Insurers use the customer locational data to charge higher premiums from such individuals and thus a levelled field for all their customers and better risk mitigation for their business.
+Insurers use the customer locational data to charge higher premiums from such individuals and thus a leveled field for all their customers and better risk mitigation for their business.

-6. Geospatial Data & Analytics for Pipeline Layout Optimisation
+6. Geospatial Data & Analytics For Pipeline Layout Optimisation

-As we know, the shortest path could be a straight line between the two points but, the existing utilities & infrastructure and sometimes the topography (uneven terrain) doesn't make it feasible—the least-cost path analysis factors in all of these parameters along with the environment friendliness.
+As we know, the shortest path could be a straight line between the two points but, the existing utilities & infrastructure and sometimes the topography (uneven terrain) don't make it feasible—the least-cost path analysis factors in all of these parameters along with the environment friendliness.

-7. Improved Public utilities for all
+7. Improved Public Utilities For All

 Geographic Information System (GIS) Data analysis can be a significant step towards improving the lives of the citizens and can be used to strengthen a gamut of public utilities such as:

-The route optimization techniques discussed for logistics and warehouses can be used by government services that require transportation such as post offices, freights carry goods, ambulances, garbage collection, etc. can leverage real-time traffic data to find best available routes and reduce the resource wastage, in terms of fuels, time and wear & tear or perishability.
+The route optimization techniques discussed for logistics and warehouses can be used by government services that require transportation such as post offices, freights carry goods, ambulances, garbage collection, etc. can leverage real-time traffic data to find the best available routes and reduce the resource wastage, in terms of fuels, time and wear & tear or perishability.